-In most cases, individuals who seek Hypnosis Certification Training are licensed healthcare professionals with education extending beyond a four-year degree.
+In most cases, individuals who seek hypnosis certification training are licensed healthcare professionals with education extending beyond a four-year degree.
 However, courses are offered for applicants who have not completed this level of education as well.
-For most programs, applicants are required to at least be licensed healthcare specialists or hold a degree in psychology or other health-related field.
+For most programs, applicants are required to at least be licensed healthcare specialists or hold a degree in psychology or another health-related field.

-Courses are offered by multiple different institutions and each course varies, providing its own benefits and drawbacks.
-However, each program listed provides a Hypnosis Certification upon completion of the courses required.
-Specialty certifications are available from some institutions and are designed to help trained Hypnotist further their knowledge and expertise in specific areas of the hypnosis field.
+Courses are offered by multiple institutions and each of the courses vary, providing their own individual benefits and drawbacks.
+However, each program listed below provides a hypnosis certification upon completion of the course.
+Specialty certifications are available from some institutions and are designed to help trained hypnotists further their knowledge and expertise in specific areas of the hypnosis field.

-While there are a variety of institutions offering hypnosis certification training, there are a few unique options.
-Some institutions offer immersive, hands-on courses while others offer training from well-known professionals with over 20 years of experience practicing hypnotism.
-Some programs offer an online option, while others offer weekend classes or self-paced classes in order to accommodate the busy lifestyle of interested professionals.
+While there are several institutions offering hypnosis certification training, there are a few unique options.
+Some institutions offer immersive, hands-on courses, while others offer training from well-known professionals with over 20 years of experience practicing hypnotism.
+Some programs offer an online option, while others offer weekend classes or self-paced classes in order to accommodate the busy lifestyles of interested professionals.